devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 [Rainbow Cube] is an array of RGB LEDs.
 Each LED is managed by an Arduino-compatible controller called [Rainbowduino].
-Using Rainbowduino library it’s possible to set RGB color for each LED individually.
+Using Rainbowduino library it's possible to set RGB color for each LED individually.

 [Rainbowduino] is flashed with simple Arduino firmware which translates commands from the DeviceHive server to the Rainbowduino library.
-Because [Rainbow Cube] doesn’t have Internet connection itself, we cannot connect it to the DeviceHive server directly.
+Because [Rainbow Cube] doesn't have Internet connection itself, we cannot connect it to the DeviceHive server directly.
 So we use [Raspberry Pi] as a gateway.
 It also translates [REST protocol](http://www.devicehive.com/restful) to the [binary protocol](http://www.devicehive.com/binary).